USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Introduction

 In this paper, a new image/video dataset, named USTC-TD, is proposed for testing and evaluating the practical image/video coding algorithms.
-USTC-TD contains forty images and ten video sequences with a wide content coverage.
-For the image dataset, each image has a high spatial resolution (4K) in RGB, YUV444/420 color space, and PNG/YUV file format.
-For the video dataset, each video sequence consists of 96 frames, and each frame is captured at 30 frames per second (fps) with 1080p spatial resolution in RGB, YUV444/420 color space, and PNG/YUV file format.
-For the construction of datasets, the data is collected with the specific design of different content elements (environmental/capture-related elements), which aims to cover as close as possible to the real-world coding transmission scenes.
-Compared with the previous common test image/video datasets \cite{Kodak,asuni2014testimages,clic,mercat2020uvg,wang2016mcl,bossen2013common, boyce2018jvet}, we use different quantitative criteria to comprehensively evaluate the diversity of the proposed dataset from the perspective of spatial, temporal, colorfulness, and lightness information, and demonstrate the wide coverage for various image/video features.
+USTC-TD contains 40 images and 10 video sequences with a wide content coverage.
+For the image dataset, each image is captured with a high spatial resolution (4K) and converted into RGB, YUV444/420 color space, and PNG/YUV file format.
+For the video dataset, each video sequence consists of 96/300 frames, and each frame is captured at 30 frames per second (fps) with 1080p spatial resolution and converted into RGB, YUV444/420 color space, and PNG/YUV file format.
+For the construction of image and video datasets, the data is collected with the specific design of different content factors (environmental/imaging-related factors), which aims to cover as close as possible to the real-world coding transmission scenes.
+Compared with the common test image/video datasets \cite{Kodak,asuni2014testimages,clic,mercat2020uvg,wang2016mcl,bossen2013common, boyce2018jvet}, we use different quantitative criteria to comprehensively evaluate the diversity of the proposed USTC-TD from the perspective of spatial, temporal, colorfulness, and lightness information, demonstrating its excellent coverage and effectively compensating for the shortcomings of existing datasets.